 Oil Production Drives Mexico's Economy:

 The country's oil monopoly, Pemex, is state-owned, which means all its revenues go directly to the federal government.
 As a result, about one-third of the government’s income is dependent on oil.
-Instead of investing in developing new fields, the government treats Pemex like a cash cow, and tries to maximize short-term profit.
-As a result, production is slipping and operations are becoming less safe.
+Instead of investing in developing new fields, the government has been treating Pemex like a cash cow, trying only to maximize short-term profit.
+As a result, production has fallen 25% in the last ten years.

 Mexico Is Changing: